nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 ## Missing values

-dennoted by `NA` and/or `NaN` for undefined mathematical operations.
+denoted by `NA` and/or `NaN` for undefined mathematical operations.

 ```
 is.na()